XingfanVincentLin/local-privacy-ai-assistant/README.md

 This system is designed and verified to make zero outbound network connections during operation.
 The only external traffic occurs during initial setup (model and dependency downloads).
-Verification is performed via `tcpdump` packet captures on the server interface during a 30-minute query session — see Phase 3 evaluation results.
+Verification is performed via `tcpdump` packet captures on the server interface during a 30-minute query session.
+See Phase 3 evaluation results.

 ## Licence